Zanskar district: Flora and fauna

 Much of Zanskar's vegetation is found in the irrigated villages, and on the upper slopes, which receive more precipitation and grow alpine and tundra species.
 Most impressive are the meadows covered with thousands of edelweiss.
 At the foot of the Gumburanjon mountain, blue poppies can be found.
 Crops including barley, lentils, and potatoes are grown by farmers at the lower elevations.
 Domesticated animals such as the yak, dzo, sheep, horse, and dog are found in the region.

-Among the wildlife found in Zanskar are the marmot, bear, wolf, snow leopard, bharal, alpine ibex, gray goral, and lammergeier.
+Among the wildlife found in Zanskar are the marmot, bear, Himalayan wolf, snow leopard, bharal, alpine ibex, gray goral, and lammergeier.